 Having the flexibility of connecting legacy equipment or custom ports to the computer provides huge peace of mind.

 Computers can be bulky and take up space, which could be a big problem for many businesses that can't afford even an extra inch or two.
-A small form industrial PC can be a lifesaver for those compact areas.
+A small form industrial grade PC can be a lifesaver for those compact areas.
 They're designed to fit in smaller spaces and still have the capacity to perform the toughest tasks.

 Note that if you are using a vehicle to power a computer make sure the computer has ignition control since the power can surge and fluctuate when you're starting the vehicle.